PawelCzopowik/pawelczopowik.github.io/Csharp/csharp_v8-8.md

 ### Guard Clauses with Local Functions (New 7.0)
 - Calling a local sub-method to trigger the exception?
 - It’s not until `MoveNext()` is called that the code will execute and the exception is thrown.
+- By moving the yield return into a local function.
+- With the update to the GetEnumerator method, the exception is thrown immediately instead of when MoveNext is called.

 ```c#
 public IEnumerator GetEnumerator()
 {